stevwhit/lightStimulation/README.md

 ## todo:
 ### requirements:
-- create better input validation for user input on column selection
+- finish input validation on all user inputs

 ### nice to have:
 - something that will store programmed settings in memory so user can access them later